Irelands Greenest Hotel

-We’re proud to be Ireland’s greenest hotel.
-For over seven years we’ve been actively working to make our hotel as green and evironmentally friendly as possible.
+We’re proud to be one of Ireland’s Greenest Hotel.
+For over seven years we’ve been actively working to make our hotel as green and environmentally-friendly as possible.
 We’re very proud of what we’ve achieved and of the many awards we’ve won.
 Our guests tell us they prefer staying in a green hotel too.
-Have a look at the DVD in the lobby when you visit us, and ask us if you’d like a personal environmental tour – you might be able to take some tips home.

-In the kitchen we have policies of purchasing in bulk whenever possible and have cut out individual jams, butters etc. In bathrooms you’ll notice hand wash dispensers are used instead of soaps.
+In the kitchen we have policies of purchasing in bulk whenever possible and have cut out individual jams, butters etc. In the bathrooms you will notice hand wash dispensers are used instead of soaps.
 We source local foods where possible and use locally harvested seaweed in our seaweed baths in the Cedar Spa.

 Any extensions to the hotel follow international best practice in terms of air tightness, materials used and energy use.

-Take a walk around outside and you’ll see the effects of an arboricultural programme including 2,000 new hardwood trees (and soon a nature trail.)
-The Playtop playground surface is comprised of recycled car tyres and runners while the adventure area uses natural treebark.
+Take a walk around outside and you’ll see the effects of an arboriculture programme including 2,000 new hardwood trees (and soon a nature trail.)
+The play-top playground surface is comprised of recycled car tyres and runners while the adventure area uses natural tree bark.

 Our plan for the future is to make the hotel carbon neutral.
-This ambitious but we always set our sights high.
-We’ll do this through continuing to implement our environmental plan, focusing on energy, waste, water and light management.
+This is ambitious but we always set our sights high.
+We will do this through continuing to implement our environmental plan, focusing on energy, waste, water and light management.
 Our guests and their positive experience while staying with us will remain a priority.
-On a wider scale, we have a vision of a greener Westport, involving environmentally friendly transport (of guests and of supplies).
+On a wider scale, we have a vision of a greener Westport, involving environmentally-friendly transport (of guests and of supplies).